pivotal/blog/content/post/git-switch-restore-improved-user-experience.md

 ## Further Reading

 - The [git checkout](https://git-scm.com/docs/git-checkout) documentation has a full list of the options it takes.
-That page is is also where [detached HEAD](https://git-scm.com/docs/git-checkout#_detached_head) is explained.
+That page is also where [detached HEAD](https://git-scm.com/docs/git-checkout#_detached_head) is explained.
 - The Github blog covers this in their [Highlights from Git 2.23 post](https://github.blog/2019-08-16-highlights-from-git-2-23/).

 ## Footnotes